drawable/fluss/examples/step1.md

         }
     }

 At the moment the `run` method is all we need.
-The container (our application), the action and an arbitrary number of additional parameters are passed to that method.
-The actual implementation can declare proper parameters.
-For our addTodo-Action we'll expect the text of the todo to be passed.
+Besides the container (our application) and the action we expect the text of the todo to be passed.
 When the action is executed we simply create a new record store and push it to the list of todos.

 #### Adding the plugin to the application